ahmaazouzi/js_good_parts/README.md

 - I might come back to this chapter after acquiring some basic understanding general regex theory and syntax.

 ## Chapter 8: Methods
+The chapter is a rather boring long list of built-in methods with details on the implementation of some.
+I'll only mention the methods listed in the chapter:
+	1. Array methods: splice, slice, shift, unshift, pop, push, delete.

 ## Chapter 9: Style